Impact of in situ nuclear networks and atomic opacities on neutron star merger ejecta dynamics, nucleosynthesis, and kilonovae: Results

 At $t \gtrsim 1$~day, the simple \texttt{ST05} thermalization scheme significantly overestimates the fraction of nuclear power that is actually thermalized and thus contributes to the temperature and EM emission of the ejecta.
 This result is independent of the specific choice of the constant $f_\text{th}^\text{\knec}$, as the thermalization efficiency of all decay products drops exponentially on the days timescales.
 At these times, the outflow begins to become optically thin, and the thermalized energy is promptly emitted as thermal radiation from the layers above the photosphere.
 As shown in Fig~\ref{fig:check_cons}, the radiative power is predominantly supplied by nuclear heating at these timescales, while the photospheric contribution becomes negligible.
 The effect on the light curves is evident from Fig.~\ref{fig:light_curves_therm}, which displays the kilonova predicted by the two thermalization schemes.
 The simple \texttt{ST05} prescription boosts the luminosity in all filters at late times compared to \texttt{DT08}, giving a very long-lived kilonova.
 The effect is particularly pronounced in the low-frequency bands, as the ejecta has cooled enough at these times ($T\sim2000$~K) to have its blackbody spectrum peaking in the infrared.

 At early times, the thermalization efficiency is close to unity for all decay products.
 Any constant, fractional thermalization factor therefore underestimates the nuclear contribution to the internal energy of the ejecta.
-The resulting lower temperature of the photosphere explains the dimmer and redder light curves produced by the simple thermalization scheme at $t\!\sim$~hours.
+The resulting lower temperature of the photosphere explains the dimmer and redder light curves produced by the simple thermalization scheme at $t\!\sim$~hours and the lower bolometric luminosity reported in Table~\ref{tab:knecnn_runs}.
 The two models cross between roughly $\sim\!6$~hours and $\sim\!1$~day, when the effective averaged thermalization factor from the online calculations drops to $\langle f_\text{th} \rangle \sim0.5$.